dwarvesf/playground/Engineering/Frontend/Prevent Layout Thrashing.md

 <video src="https://afarkas.github.io/layout-thrashing/material/layout-thrashing-debug.mp4" controls></video>

-### List of command cause Layout Thrashing we need to careful when use it
+### List of commands cause Layout Thrashing we need to be careful when using it

 Generally, all APIs that synchronously provide layout metrics will trigger forced reflow / layout.
 Read on for additional cases and details.